Sanity (retailer): 1980s

 In 1980, 20-year-old Brett Blundy and a business partner he met from school bought two rundown record stores called Disco Stick.
 They immediately closed one, combined the stock into the Pakenham store (situated in a small shopping arcade) and reopened as Jetts, selling vinyl records and cassettes.
-The lease for this store was for a three-year period, but it was losing money from day one.
-Blundy and his partner found another unloved record store a year later, this time within a bigger shopping district at Parkmore Shopping Centre, Keysborough, supported by a larger surrounding population.
+The lease for this store was for a three-year period; however, it was unprofitable from the outset.
+Blundy and his partner identified another underperforming record store a year later, this time within a bigger shopping district at Parkmore Shopping Centre, Keysborough, supported by a larger surrounding population.
 Before they purchased it, the Parkmore store was turning over $2,000 a week, but six months later as a Jetts outlet, it had increased to $15,000, and was subsidising the failing Pakenham store which was closed once the lease had expired.
 The Parkmore outlet lasted until 2010 under the Jetts, Delta, and Sanity branding.

 In 1986, Blundy and his business partner went their separate ways with Blundy selling his 60% stake in the eight-store Jetts chain to his former partner for $600,000.